-Following the Biblical example found in chapter five of the book of Nehemiah, the believers of Lawrence will come together on Wednesday, April 13 at the Lied Center for the 2016 Nehemiah Assembly.
+Following the Biblical example found in chapter five of the book of Nehemiah, the believers of Lawrence will come together at the Lied Center for the annual Nehemiah Assembly.
 At this gathering, 2,000 people of faith will show support for well-researched solutions to local issues of justice.
 Trained leaders will present our proposals and discuss them with the appropriate officials to determine a plan forward.

 - Trauma impacting babies and infants from 0–5 years old;

 - The Mental Health system focused specifically on the creation of a Crisis Stabilization Center and its relationship to the plans to expand the Douglas County Jail, and;